The Unspoken Alchemy of Creative Copywriting

 Their entire brand is built on a creative apology: Sorry for making another bottled water brand in a world that doesn't need one.
 But at least we're putting it in infinitely recyclable aluminum cans with heavy metal graphics.

-I spoke with their head of copy at a conference, and what fascinated me was their commitment to the bit.
-Everything – from their tagline "Murder Your Thirst" to their sustainability messaging "Death to Plastic" – maintains the irreverent, tongue-in-cheek voice that acknowledges the absurdity of their premium position in a commodity category.
+Everything—from their tagline "Murder Your Thirst" to their sustainability messaging "Death to Plastic"—maintains the irreverent, tongue-in-cheek voice that acknowledges the absurdity of their premium position in a commodity category.

-You can apply their approach by identifying the most obvious criticism of your product or category – and addressing it head-on with self-aware humor.
+What you can apply: Identify the most obvious criticism of your product or category—and address it head-on with self-aware humor.

 Between detailed technical specifications, you'd find references to zombie apocalypses, '80s movies, and the occasional haiku.
 The result?
 Developers actually read the documentation (a minor miracle) and often shared it with colleagues.

-The lesson?
-No content is too dry, too technical, or too functional for creative copywriting.
+What you can apply: No content is too dry, too technical, or too functional for creative copywriting.
+Even documentation can have personality.

 The Error Message Hall of Fame